wearvr/pimax-vr-unity-sdk-instructions/docs/troubleshooting.md

 #### My Pimax device does not turn on, or has a red light displayed.

 Pimax relies on an external power source, unlike many other VR headsets.
-Ensure that all connections are fuly plugged in, all sockets are active, and the power button has been pressed.
+Ensure that all connections are fully plugged in, all sockets are active, and the power button has been pressed.
 For developers who are experienced with other platforms this can be an easy oversight.

 #### My Pimax device only shows a Pimax splash screen, without any head tracking.